sandstorm/LightweightElasticsearch/Documentation/README_template.md

 </details>

-## Result Highlighting
+### Result Highlighting

 Result highlighting is implemented using the [highlight API](https://www.elastic.co/guide/en/elasticsearch/reference/current/highlighting.html) of Elasticsearch.

-To enable it, you need to change thef following parts:
+To enable it, you need to change the following parts:

 - To use a default highlighting, add the `.highlight(Elasticsearch.createNeosFulltextHighlight())` part to your main Elasticsearch query.